 Niger

-PARM Process was operational in Niger from December 2014 to 2019.
-The joint-process led to knowledge generation and capacity development to facilitate the integration of ARM into policy planning and implementation.
+PARM Process started in Niger in December 2014.
+The joint-process led to knowledge generation and capacity development to facilitate the integration of Agricultural Risk Management (ARM) into policy planning and implementation.

 Country Updates